 Approved.
-Acceptable to the authority having jurisdiction, and cables, raceways, equipment, and apparatus shall be certified, listed and labeled by a nationally recognized testing laboratory (NRTL) that maintains periodic inspection of production of labeled and listed equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner.
+Acceptable to the authority having jurisdiction, and cables, raceways, equipment, and apparatus shall be listed or labeled by a nationally recognized testing laboratory(NRTL) that maintains periodic inspection of production of labeled or listed equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner.
 An approved NRTL shall be recognized by the Occupational Safety and Health Administration (OSHA).